ElpadoCan/SpotMAX/spotmax/docs/source/tutorials/smFISH_yeast.rst

-For the :confval:`Spots segmentation method` we know that 'spotMAX AI' works well in this case, but feel free to experiment with 'Thresholding' (which is much faster than the neural networks) any of the models available at the `BioImage Model Zoo`_.
+For the :confval:`Spots segmentation method` we know that 'spotMAX AI' works well in this case, but feel free to experiment with 'Thresholding' (which is much faster than the neural networks) and with any of the models available at the `BioImage Model Zoo`_.

 .. note::